1983 motorcycle tariff

-The 1983 motorcycle tariff, or Memorandum on Heavyweight Motorcycle Imports, was a presidential memorandum ordering a 45% tariff on motorcycles imported to the United States, signed by President Ronald Reagan on April 1, 1983, on the US International Trade Commission's (USITC) recommendation to approve Harley-Davidson's petition for import relief.
+The 1983 motorcycle tariff, or Memorandum on Heavyweight Motorcycle Imports, was a presidential memorandum ordering a 45% tariff on heavyweight motorcycles imported to the United States, signed by President Ronald Reagan on April 1, 1983, on the US International Trade Commission's (USITC) recommendation to approve Harley-Davidson's petition for import relief.
 The tariff expired in 1988.

-During the first year of the tariff, the tariff was set at 45%, then dropping to 39.4% in the second year.
-In the third year, the rate dropped to 24.4%, then 19.4% in the fourth year and 14.4% in the fifth year.
+Background

+Harley-Davidson was the sole surviving American motorcycle manufacturer.
+All of the company's models in production were heavyweight motorcycles.
+Before the imposition of the tariff, Harley-Davidson was facing a sharp sales decline, mainly due to the competition of Japanese motorcycle companies.
+Less than a decade before, Harley-Davidson had a 100% market share of 1000cc or larger motorcycles within the US.
+A decade later, its market share had fallen to less than 15%.
+Honda, Yamaha, Suzuki, and Kawasaki undercut Harley Davidson by 1500-2000 USD per vehicle.
+In 1980 Harley-Davidson did US$289 million in sales, which slumped to around US$200 million in just two years.
+Employees also saw a harsh decline in wages and hours worked.
+The unsold inventory of bikes doubled during the time period, again due to the undercutting of Japanese counterparts.

+Request and imposition

 In the early 1980s, Harley-Davidson petitioned the USITC, saying that Japanese manufacturers were importing motorcycles into the US in such volume as to harm or threaten to harm domestic producers.
-The USITC agreed and recommended that President Reagan impose a 45% tariff on imported motorcycles with engine capacities greater than 700 cc.
+The USITC agreed (by a 2–1 vote) that Harley-Davidson was entitled to relief, and recommended the tariff structure that was later implemented by the Reagan Administration.
+Unlike the USITC's recommendation though, Reagan also implemented tariffs onto European manufacturers.
+The tariff applied to all imported motorcycles with engine displacements greater than 700 cc.
 Reagan signed a memorandum ordering the tariff on April 1, 1983, and signed Presidential Proclamation 5050 on April 15, enacting 97 Stat.
 1574 to the United States Code.